benkeser/slapnap/slapnap_documentation.md

 * __`learners`__: A semicolon-separated string of machine learning algorithms to include in the analysis.
 Possible values include `"rf"` (random forest, default), `"xgboost"` (eXtreme gradient boosting), and `"lasso"` (elastic net).
 See Section \@ref(sec:learnerdetails) for details on how tuning parameters are chosen.
 If more than one algorithm is included, then it is assumed that a cross-validated-based ensemble (i.e., a super learner) is desired (see Section \@ref(sec:sldetails)).
 * __`cvtune`__: A boolean string (i.e., either `"TRUE"` or `"FALSE"` [default]) indicating whether the `learners` should be tuned using cross validation and a small grid search.
 Defaults to `"FALSE"`.
 If multiple `learners` are specified, then the super learner ensemble includes three versions of each of the requested `learners` with different tuning parameters.
 * __`cvperf`__: A boolean string (i.e., either `"TRUE"` or `"FALSE"` [default]) indicating whether the `learners` performance should be evaluated using cross validation.
 If `cvtune="TRUE"` or `learners` includes multiple algorithms, then nested cross validation is used to evaluate the performance of the cross validation-selected best value of tuning parameters for the specified algorithm or the super learner, respectively.
+* __`var_thresh`__: A numeric string that defines a threshold for pre-screening features.
+If a single positive number, all binary features with fewer than `var_thresh` 0's or 1's are removed prior to the specified `learner` training.
+If several values are included in `var_thresh` and a single `learner` is specified, then cross-validation is used to select the optimal threshold.
+If multiple `learner`s are specified, then each `learner` is included in the super learner with pre-screening based on each value of `var_thresh`.
 * __`nfolds`__: A numeric string indicating the number of folds to use in cross validation procedures (default = `"2"`).
 * __`importance_grp`__: A semicolon-separated string indicating which group-level variable importance measures should be computed.
 Possible values are none `""` (default), marginal `"marg"`, conditional `"cond"`.
 See Section \@ref(sec:biolimp) for details on these measures.
 * __`importance_ind`__: A semicolon-separated string indicating which individual-level variable importance measures should be computed.
 Possible values are none `""` (default), learner-level `"pred"`, marginal `"marg"` and conditional `"cond"`.
 The latter two take significant computation time to compute.